 You avoid technical debt and maintain release agility with every stage.

 A developer building an e-commerce plugin started with regression tests.
 As the product gained traction, and he onboarded a few testers, they scaled testing to include UI flows, payment edge cases, and cross-browser compatibility.
-AI supported them without the need for changing infrastructure.
+AI supported them without the need for changing infrastructure, proving why the best AI testing tools for SMBs must be flexible and scalable.

 Reduces long-term costs